7 Famous Military Dogs: Patriotic Pups to Know

 Smoky was a Yorkshire Terrier who famously served during WWI.
 She may have only been four pounds, but she was incredibly resilient, surviving 150 air raids, 12 combat missions, and a typhoon during her time in service.

 It was her small size that led to Smoky’s greatest accomplishment.
-Military engineers needed to build an airbase for Allied warplanes but came across a problem as they needed to find a way to run telegraph wire through a very small (8-inches in diameter) and very long (70 feet) pipe.
+Military engineers needed to build an airbase for Allied warplanes but came across a problem as they needed to find a way to run telegraph wire through a very small (8 inches in diameter) and very long (70 feet) pipe.
 This task was made more difficult by the fact that soil had filled the pipe.
 If it weren’t for Smoky being able to fit through the pipe herself, the engineers would have had to spend three days digging and simultaneously exposing themselves to bombings.

 4. Chips (1940–1946)

-When he and his unit were in Sicily, they found themselves stuck on the beach as there was a machine gun team in a pillbox taking aim at them.
+When he and his unit were in Sicily, they found themselves stuck on the beach as there was a machine gun team in a pillbox aiming at them.
 Chips broke free from his handler and rushed the pillbox, attacking the crew members operating the machine guns and forcing them out to surrender to the U.S. troops.
 Later that night, Chips alerted his handler of an infiltration attempt which then led to the capture of ten Italian soldiers.

 Chips is the most decorated war dog from World War II, having received awards such as the Silver Star, Purple Heart, and Distinguished Service Cross.
 Unfortunately, these awards were later repealed as a policy had been put into place preventing any official commendation of animals.
 Chips was later posthumously awarded the PDSA Dicken Medal (2018) and the Animals in War & Peace Medal of Bravery (2019).